 Reviewer’s Comments

-In vitroassessment of antimicrobial and antioxidant activities of Yemeni FagoniaschweinfurthiiHadidiaerial parts extracts
+In vitroassessment of antimicrobial and antioxidant activities of Yemeni FagoniaschweinfurthiiHadidiextracts

 Abstract:

-Background:Antioxidant and antibacterial properties of plant extracts are attributed to bioactive components derived from medicinal plants.
-This study investigated the antibacterial and antioxidant properties of extracts of the aerial portions of FagoniaschweinfurthiiHadidi.
+Background:Antioxidant and antimicrobialproperties of plant extracts are attributed to bioactive components derived from medicinal plants.
+This study investigated the antimicrobial and antioxidant properties of the aerial portions of FagoniaschweinfurthiiHadidi extracts.

-Method:Several solvents, including n-hexane, ethyl acetate, and methanol, were used sequentially to extract F. schweinfurthii aerial parts.
+Method:Several solvents, including n-hexane, ethyl acetate, and methanol, were used sequentially to extract secondary metabolites from F. schweinfurthii aerial parts.
 The well diffusion method was used to assess antimicrobial activity, while antioxidant activity was assessed using the 2,2-diphenyl-1-picrylhydrazyl (DPPH) radical scavenging method.

 Results:The findings exposed that the studied fungal strains (Candida albicans and Trichophyton rubrum) were resistant to various plant extracts.
 F. schweinfurthii methanol extract demonstrated the most potent inhibitory effects on all Gram-positive and Gram-negative tested bacteria.
 In addition, the most sensitive bacterium was Proteus vulgaris, with an inhibitory zone measuring between 2.5 and 5 mm.